ErikHgm/SportMemoryGame/README.md

  - [Font Awesome:](https://fontawesome.com/)
     - Is used for the social media icons in the footer on all pages.
  - [Git](https://git-scm.com/)
-    - Git was used for version control through the Gitpod terminal to commit and push to GitHub
+    - Git was used for version control through the Gitpod terminal to commit and push to GitHub.
  - [GitHub:](https://github.com/)
      - Was used for all storing and backup of the code pertaining to the project.